spikelynch/neuralgae/README.md

 Twitter, after the famous @horse_ebooks account, which turned out to not be a bot after all - is a bit done to death, but I think that the qualities of the source text here make for fairly decent automated surrealism.
-Combined with the images, it's surprisingly readable.
+Combined with the images, it's surprisingly enjoyable.

-I'm still in the process of formatting an HTML version of the results:
-I'll be posting the URL when it's ready.
+You can read Neuralgae [here](http://neuralgae.mikelynch.org/).

 ## Dependencies